 It has long been a concern that rising food costs would price out the most vulnerable, leaving them with less nutritious food, or none at all.
 As inflation increases, supermarkets beyond Iceland have begun launching their own initiatives in a bid to mitigate the impact of the cost-of-living crisis.

 Back in May, ‘Big Four’ retailer Tesco has launched the Better Baskets campaign which aims to help customers choose more nutritious foods at lower prices.

 Since the start of the summer holidays, several supermarkets have also launched initiatives to help families access cheap meals.
 In many cases however, these tend to push children towards foods that are ultra-processed, according to experts.

-Find out what experts think rising inflation means for the food industry in this episode of the Food Matters Live podcast:
+Find out what experts think rising inflation means for the food industry in this episode of the Food Matters Live Podcast episode: